• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Alternative Medicine / How Skin Brushing Cleans Out Toxins in Your Body
+You are here: Home / Baby Boomer Wellness / Alternative Medicine / How Skin Brushing Cleans Toxins From Your Aging Body

-How Skin Brushing Cleans Out Toxins in Your Body
+How Skin Brushing Cleans Toxins From Your Aging Body

 Ayurveda skin brushing is an ancient practice that renews the skin, stimulates the lymphatic system and helps to eliminate toxins in the body.
 The science and practice of Ayurveda goes back 5,000 years, originating in India.
 Both Chinese, Tibetan, and Greek medicine have roots in the practice.